Cotswolds Lease Extension - Free Consultation

 Chelsea Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-Using our service gives you better control over the value of your Cotswolds leasehold, as your property will be more valuable and saleable in relation to the lease length should you decide to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you better control over the value of your Cotswolds leasehold, as your property will be more valuable and marketable in respect of lease length should you want to sell.
+The conveyancing solicitors that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.

 Cotswolds Lease Extension Case Summaries: